Alexgjek/AI_FashionFinder/UserManual.md

 4. Press the "Add" button
 5. Go to the Budget section, enter the highest price you are looking for
 6. Press the "Save" button at the bottom of the page

+### Customer Support and Review System
+1. To contact the FashionFinder team, go to Contact Us page and write your message then click on "Send Message"
+2. To rate your experience and leave feedback, once you get matches, click on "leave us a review", and add a rating along with a comment and click the "Submit" button